-In 2013, a newsletter was prepared and distributed to the stakeholder email list to coincide with the initiation of the public review of the Public Draft 2013 IRWM Plan.
-The purpose was to announce the public review period (held June 20-July 31, 2013), describe the extensive stakeholder outreach conducted during the 2013 IRWM Plan, explain why IRWM planning is important, and solicit comments from the public.
-Draft 2013 IRWM Plan Update materials were also posted on the IRWM Planning website.
+For the 2013 IRWM Plan, a newsletter was prepared and distributed to the stakeholder email list to coincide with the initiation of the public review of the Public Draft 2013 IRWM Plan.
+The newsletter provided background on the Plan Update and IRWM Program and encouraged public input.
+A similar process was followed for the 2019 IRWM Plan development.

-An information flyer will be integrated into the San Diego County Water Authority's existing public outreach materials to provide general information about IRWM, raise the profile of the Program, and acknowledge the benefits of all the agencies cooperating as part of the Program.
+An information flyer was integrated into the San Diego County Water Authority's existing public outreach materials to provide general information about IRWM, raise the profile of the Program, and acknowledge the benefits of all the agencies cooperating as part of the Program.
 The flyer will be distributed during community events staffed by the Water Authority.